Want to know how to start making sales on Etsy when you’re starting from zero?

 The Etsy algorithm favors large inventory shops.
 If you have a small handful of available products, your products are less likely to be shown on the first page or so of the search results, which is where most buyers stop scrolling.

 If you can make your art available in digital form, then you definitely should.
-For example, if you sell watercolor paintings, you can scan them or photograph them then sell both the original work and the DIY printable version.
+For example, if you sell watercolor paintings, you can scan them or photograph them and then sell both the original work and the DIY printable version.

 You could also offer canvas prints, or have your watercolor paintings on tote bags or other products.
 This gives more variety and choice to your customers.